bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fraser.md

 7. Was actively involved in research related to Nonlinear systems, Approximations Theory, and Game Theory.
 8. Was an invited speaker at prestigious conferences and meetings across the world.

-Born 3 May1857, Cargill, near Perth, Scotland.
+Born 3 May 1857, Cargill, near Perth, Scotland.
 Died 9 November 1890, Glasgow, Scotland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Fraser/)